Treatment of venous ulcers: everything besides compression

 Treating venous ulcers with negative pressure wound treatment (NPWT)

-In a healthcare setting where you have most resources available using NPWT for treating venous ulcers is an excellent alternative.
-It may seem like an expensive treatment modality but when used correctly it is actually one of the cheapest alternatives.
-This may seem ironical but the calculation is based on the fact that NPWT often speeds up the healing process manifold.
-Consider a venous ulcer that may take 6-12 months to heal under regular treatment as opposed to a healing time of maybe 3 months when using NPWT.
+In a healthcare setting with the most resources available, using NPWT for treating venous ulcers is an excellent alternative.
+It may seem like an expensive treatment modality, but when used correctly, it is actually one of the cheapest alternatives.
+This may seem ironic, but the calculation is based on the fact that NPWT often speeds up the healing process manifold.
+Consider a venous ulcer that may take 6-12 months to heal under regular treatment instead of a healing time of maybe three months when using NPWT.
 Adding the costs of the prolonged healing time when not using NPWT ( transport to clinic, costs at clinic, time taken off work, possibly sick leave, costs of dressings) can be considerable.
-The calculation above is taking all the socio.economic costs into consideration which is obviously of little use to you when you are investing in NPWT pumps of if the patient has to purchase these.
+The calculation above considers all the socio-economic costs, which are obviously of little use to you when you are investing in NPWT pumps or if the patient has to purchase these.

-We are not going to go into detail about using NPWT here since we have written a thorough chapter on the indications and use of NPWT.
-When we started using NPWT about 15 years ago we only had one type of pump available.
-Today there are over 100 different pump models to choose from - from tiny pumps which are independent from a power source ( mechanically driven) to big heavy pumps with advanced functions.
+We will not go into detail about using NPWT here since we have written a thorough chapter on the indications and use of NPWT.
+When we started using NPWT about 15 years ago, we only had one type of pump available.
+Today there are over 100 different pump models to choose from - from tiny pumps that are independent of a power source ( mechanically driven) to big heavy pumps with advanced functions.

-When used correctly and on the right type of ulcer there is no other modality that can deliver results as quickly as NPWT!
-The aim of using NPWT is to stimulate the wound to produce granulation tissue as quickly as possible.
+When used correctly and on the right type of ulcer, no other modality can deliver results as quickly as NPWT!
+Using NPWT aims to stimulate the wound to produce granulation tissue as quickly as possible.
 Note that NPWT does not help in getting skin to grow over the wound!
-Once the wound has nice granulation tissue it is time to stop the NPWT treatment.
+Once the wound has nice granulation tissue, it is time to stop the NPWT treatment.
 Treatment with negative pressure is also an excellent modality to control wound exudate and move it away from the wound and surrounding skin.
-When we use NPWT on venous ulcers the wound bed has to fairly well debrided and there should be no signs of infection.
+When we use NPWT on venous ulcers, the wound bed has to be relatively well debrided, and there should be no signs of infection.

-In our own clinic we often use partial thickness skin grafts to cover venous ulcers.
-In these cases we use NPWT to prepare the wound bed so that the skin graft takes better.
+We often use partial-thickness skin grafts to cover venous ulcers in our clinic.
+In these cases, we use NPWT to prepare the wound bed so that the skin graft takes better.

-Again, this is a treatment modality which only is applicable if you work at a clinic where these resources are available.
-Venous ulcers are usually superfiscial and respond well to skin grafting.
-We have written a seperate chapter on skin grafting - please refer to that chapter for more detailed information about how this is done.
+Again, this is a treatment modality that only is applicable if you work at a clinic where these resources are available.
+Venous ulcers are usually superficial and respond well to skin grafting.
+We have written a separate chapter on skin grafting - please refer to that chapter for more detailed information about how this is done.
 Here we list some of the key points to consider when using skin grafts on venous ulcers.

 The wound has to have healthy granulation tissue over the entire wound bed.

-Note: hypergranulation is not suitable for skin grafting.
-If there are signs of hypergranulation you need to adress this first.
-We have written a seperate chapter on hypergranulating wounds - please refer to this chapter if you want to know more about this condition.
+Note: hyper granulation is not suitable for skin grafting.
+If there are signs of hyper granulation, you need to address this first.
+We have written a separate chapter on hypergranulating wounds - please refer to this chapter if you want to know more about this condition.

-If ther are signs of infection the skin graft will fail- adress the infection first.
+If there are signs of infection, the skin graft will fail- address the infection first.

-The graft will fail if there are signs of increased bacterial burden in the wound- adress this first.
-If the wound has a smell that is "off" do not attempt a skin graft- it will fail.
+The graft will fail if there are signs of increased bacterial burden in the wound- address this first.
+If the wound has a smell that is "off," do not attempt a skin graft- it will fail.
 Get the wound clean first.

-The patient has to be informed that he/she will get a scar at the donor site where the partial thickness graft is taken from.
+The patient must be informed that they will get a scar at the donor site where the partial-thickness graft is taken from.

-Remember that you do not always have to do a traditional split thickness graft.
-There are some mini-invasive methods such as blister grafts or pinch-punch grafts which can easily be redone if the first try did not yield results.
-In the chapter on skin grafting we discuss the different methods to choose from.
+Remember that you do not always have to do a traditional split-thickness graft.
+Some mini-invasive methods, such as blister grafts or pinch-punch grafts, can easily be redone if the first try does not yield results.
+In the chapter on skin grafting, we discuss the different methods.

 Vein surgery for treating venous ulcers

-In a healthcare setting where all resources are available patients with venous ulcers which do not respond to regular treatment with compression and adequate dressings are referred to vascular specialists.
-Here the patient will be examined for the prescence of dilated insufficient veins which are in direct communication with the ulcer area.
-These insufficient veins may be visible without aids ( i.e. varicose veins) or may lie deeper such as perforating veins which are only visible using for example ultrasound techniques.
+In a healthcare setting where all resources are available, patients with venous ulcers who do not respond to regular treatment with compression and good dressings are referred to vascular specialists.
+Here the patient will be examined for the presence of dilated insufficient veins, which are in direct communication with the ulcer area.
+These insufficient veins may be visible without aids ( i.e., varicose veins) or may lie deeper such as perforating veins that are only visible using, for example, ultrasound techniques.

-In some cases a venous ulcer will not heal unless the insufficient veins are treated surgically.
-We will not go into detail of the surgical alternatives here because the majority of our readers will not be involved in the surgical treatment of vein disorders.
+In some cases, a venous ulcer will not heal unless the insufficient veins are treated surgically.
+We will not go into detail about the surgical alternatives here because most of our readers will not be involved in the surgical treatment of vein disorders.

-Shortly summarized - with todays available surgical methods we usually try to do these with endovascular methods.
-These are mini-invasive procedures which are usually done in an outpatient setting or as day-care surgery in local anesthesia.
-Some methods involve using radio-frequency, laser, steam, foam or glue to close insufficient veins.
-Smaller veins can be treated using ultrasound guided injection methods with substances like polidocanol (aetoxysclerol).
-In some cases open surgery is needed.
+Shortly summarized - with today's available surgical methods, we usually try to do these with endovascular techniques.
+These are mini-invasive procedures usually done in an outpatient setting or as day-care surgery in local anesthesia.
+Some methods involve using radio-frequency, laser, steam, foam, or glue to close insufficient veins.
+Smaller veins can be treated using ultrasound-guided injection methods with substances like polidocanol (aetoxysclerol).
+In some cases, open surgery is needed.

-Whilst these type of surgical treatments are performed at some hospitals and private centres in Africa they are not available to the majority of the patients there.
-If you work in a clinical setting where this type of surgery is not an option you have to to the best out of the means you have available.
-Ensure that the patient really understands that compression treatment is the key to success and that he/she uses it daily.
+While these types of surgical treatments are performed at some hospitals and private centers in Africa, they are not available to the majority of the patients there.
+If you work in a clinical setting where this type of surgery is not an option, you have to do the best out of the means you have available.
+Ensure that the patient really understands that compression treatment is the key to success and that they use it daily.

-We have written a seperate chapter on surgical treatment of incompetent veins - please refer to that for more details.
+We have written a separate chapter on surgical treatment of incompetent veins - please refer to that for more details.